adamlundrigan/web-logui/README.md

 ```

 Finally, in Halon, under the **Code Editor** page, include the `elastic/eodrcpt.hsl` file in the **EOD rcpt** context, and include the `elastic/post.hsl` file in the QUEUE **Post-delivery** context; refer to the [include](https://docs.halon.io/hsl/structures.html#include) statement.

+Halon remote logging to Logstash
+---

+To enable the textlog feature, please refer to our [Remote syslog to Logstash](https://support.halon.io/hc/en-us/articles/360000700065) article.